 Feeding the Horse with Equine Grass Sickness

-Equine Grass Sickness (EGS) is a disease of horses, ponies and donkeys which causes damage to the nervous system, resulting in paralysis of the gut.
+Equine Grass Sickness is a disease of horses, ponies and donkeys which causes damage to the nervous system, resulting in paralysis of the gut.
 Equine grass sickness cases have been reported across the UK and can occur throughout the year although the most common period is between April and July, with a peak in May.

 - Acute grass sickness – horses display signs of colic as they are affected by complete gut paralysis.
 Other clinical signs of acute grass sickness include muscle tremors and inability to eat.

 - Subacute grass sickness – horses display clinical signs similar to acute grass sickness but with less severity

 - Chronic grass sickness – Chronic grass sickness in horses can appear as severe and rapid weight loss and a select portion of these cases may survive

 Feeding the horse with Equine Grass Sickness

 The main aim is to use feeds that are easy to chew, highly digestible and palatable to the horse.
 It may be necessary to try a variety of different feeds to see which appeals to the horse.
 Turning the feed into a slurry or gruel that the horse can drink often helps and so feeds that lend themselves to this are ideal:

 - Mashes are designed to be fed soaked so tend to contain small particle sizes.
 A greater proportion of water can be used to make their consistency thinner.
 Dengie Alfa-Beet is ideal for supplying highly digestible fibre that is easy to eat.